Rubble Removal and Reconstruction Reform

 Oversight for Rubble Removal

-Saliba interview, Manaaṭeq Net, July 2025
+Najat Saliba interview, Manaaṭeq Net, July

-MoE Guidelines Legally Binding
+Make MoE Guidelines Legally Binding

-Weak compliance: sea dumping at Costa
+Weak compliance: sea dumping at Costa Brava, minimal sorting, no full

-Contractors, Municipalities
+Contractors,

 UN Debris Taskforce, Central Inspection